tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. Sheer complexity and large amount of keys the piano has deters people from approaching it, so I wanted to illustrate that
+1. The scary nature of pianos can be attributed to the sheer complexity and large amount of keys it has

 ## 2 - 3 - Drums